manishkatyan/strapi-stripe/README.md

 The **Stripe** plugin should appear in the **Plugins** section of Strapi sidebar after you run app again.

-Now you are ready to launch your Stripe Payment 🎉
+Now you are ready to accept online payment via Stripe on your Strapi website 🎉

 <br/><br/>

 ## 🔧 Configuration

-You can easily configure the Strapi-Stripe plugin to connect with your Stripe Account.
+You can easily configure the Stripe Payments plugin to connect with your Stripe Account.

 - Go to `Strapi Settings -> STRIPE -> Configuration`.
 - On the configiration page, Enter All the fields.